 Usage Rules: The [Initial_Delay] keyword can be specified only when at least one waveform table (Rising Waveform, Falling Waveform, or Composite Current) is included for the IBIS model under which this keyword is specified.
 The V-T subparameter can be specified only when at least one voltage waveform table (Rising Waveform or Falling Waveform) is specified.
 It applies to all the voltage waveforms present.
 The I-T subparameter can be specified only when at least one current waveform table (Composite Current) is specified.
 It applies to all the current waveforms present.
 Only one [Initial_Delay] keyword can be specified for a model.
 It shall be followed by either one subparameter or both subparameters.
 Data specified for a subparameter shall be handled as described below.

-Other Notes: Each subparameter shall be followed by three floating point numbers representing the typ, min and max amounts of time delay in seconds.
+Other Notes: Each subparameter shall be followed by three non-negative floating point numbers representing the typ, min and max amounts of time delay in seconds.
 For the second and/or the third number NA can be specified.
 The meaning of the NA entry is equivalent to entering the same value as in the “typ’ column (the first value following the subparameter name).
 The typ, min and max values are defined for the respective typ, min and max columns of the corresponding waveform tables.

 EDA tool handling of Initial_Delay data: Following user selection of the typ/min/max corner the EDA tool shall apply the value τV given in the corresponding column of the V-T subparameter to (1) modifying all the voltage waveform tables by subtracting τV from each value in the “time” column of the table, and (2) delaying every trigger event applied to the buffer by τV when any of the voltage waveform tables is to be used.
 Following user selection of the typ/min/max corner the EDA tool shall apply the value τCC given in the corresponding column of the I-T subparameter to (1) modifying all the current waveform tables by subtracting τCC from each value in the “time” column of the table, and (2) delaying every trigger event applied to the buffer by τCC when any of the current waveform tables is to be used.
 When both subparameters are specified and the values τV and τCC are identical any single trigger event applied to the buffer becomes simply delayed.
 When both subparameters are specified and the values τV and τCC are different any single trigger event applied to the buffer is split to create two separately delayed trigger events that are applied independently to either the voltage waveform data or to the current waveform data.
-For IBIS files with [IBIS Ver] 6.2 or higher, if the delay information is missing (the [Initial_Delay] keyword is not specified or when it is specified the subparameter corresponding to the table(s) that is/are present is not specified) the EDA tool shall assume that the corresponding delay (τV or τCC) is zero.
+For IBIS files with [IBIS Ver] 6.1 or higher, if the delay information is missing (the [Initial_Delay] keyword is not specified or when it is specified the subparameter(s) corresponding to the table(s) that is/are present is/are not specified) the assumption is that the corresponding delay value(s) (τV and/or τCC) is/are zero.

 Example: